MahediBuilds/ADA-Lab/README.md

   - `MergeSort.exe`: Executable version for running the program on Windows.
   - `MergeSort graph.pdf`: Graph illustrating the time complexity and performance of merge sort for varying input sizes.
   - `Merge Sort vs Selection Sort graph.pdf`: Comparative graph analyzing the performance of merge sort versus selection sort across different datasets.

+### Lab 4

+- **Stack and Queue Problems**: Additional stack and queue-based algorithmic problems and their C implementations.

+### Lab 5

+- **Prim's Algorithm** (`Prims.c`): C program to find the Minimum Spanning Tree (MST) of a graph using Prim's algorithm.
+Takes user input for the adjacency matrix.
+- **Other Greedy Algorithms**: Implementations of classic greedy algorithms.

+### Lab 6

+- **Knapsack Problem** (`Knapsack.c`): C program for the 0/1 Knapsack problem using dynamic programming.
+Takes user input and displays the DP table and selected items in tabular format.
+- **Dijkstra's Algorithm** (`Dijkstra.c`): C program to find the shortest path from a source vertex to all other vertices using Dijkstra's algorithm.
+Accepts adjacency matrix input with 9999 as infinity.

 ### LeetCode Practice